 Dr. Baird is the Chair of the Avalon Clinical Advisory Board.
 He is board-certified in Anatomic and Clinical Pathology as well as Clinical Chemistry.
-Dr. Baird serves as both an Associate Professor of Laboratory Medicine and an Adjunct Associate Professor of Pathology at the University of Washington in Seattle, WA.
+Dr. Baird serves as both Interim Chair and Associate Professor of Laboratory Medicine as well as an Adjunct Associate Professor of Pathology at the University of Washington in Seattle, WA.
 He is the Laboratory Medical Director at Northwest Hospital and Airlift Northwest, and the Director of Clinical Chemistry at Harborview Medical Center.
-He is also the Associate Program Director of the UW Clinical Pathology Residency Program and Director of the UW Clinical Chemistry Fellowship Program.
+He was formerly the Associate Program Director of the UW Clinical Pathology Residency Program and Director of the UW Clinical Chemistry Fellowship Program.

-Dr. Baird serves on numerous local and national committees, including the CMS Clinical Diagnostic Laboratory Test Panel and the ASCP Choosing Wisely Campaign Committee where he has been instrumental in developing the ASCP's Choosing Wisely recommendations.
-He is the recipient of the AACC's Grannis award for Excellence in Research and Scientific Publication and the International Federation of Clinical Chemistry's Young Investigator award.
+Dr. Baird serves on numerous local and national committees, including the CMS/PAMA Clinical Diagnostic Laboratory Test Panel and ASCP's Choosing Wisely Campaign Committee where he has been instrumental in developing the ASCP's Choosing Wisely recommendations.
+He is the recipient of the AACC's Grannis Award for Excellence in Research and Scientific Publication and the International Federation of Clinical Chemistry's Young Investigator award.

-Dr. Baird is a member of both the Academy of Clinical Laboratory Physicians and Scientists.
+Dr. Baird is a member of the Academy of Clinical Laboratory Physicians and Scientists.
 His clinical interests include rational laboratory test utilization, chemistry and toxicology, molecular diagnostics and proteomics.